Thousands have lived without love, not one without water

 Besides the incredible setting and the mingling of indoor and outdoor space, the property itself is brimming with all kinds of unique oddities.
 There are wild turkeys and peacocks roaming the grounds.
 Buses and shacks/mini cabins are scattered around the water source and available for overnight rental.
 Some of the buses were deadhead transports used to track the Grateful Dead on their cross-country tours.

 Mystic Hot Springs is quite likely the closest experience you can get to a hippie commune in 2017.
-That really sums up the overall vibe and the innate feeling of stepping back in time the second you enter this property.
+That really sums up the overall vibe of stepping back in time the second you arrive on this property.

-I will say that there is an undeniable effect of water making me feel strong and magical.
+There is an undeniable effect of water in making me feel strong and magical.
 I never feel more vibrant or proud of my human shell than I do when I'm soaking in hot water.
 The feel and look of wet skin glistening in sunshine, of beads of water dripping from our human forms, is intimate and electrifying.
 The late great Vonnegut (my favorite) said it best: “In the water I am beautiful.”

 ***I leave you with a few of my absolute favorite quotes about water, followed by photos of the next few stops I made on my road trip before the one and only Zion (blog coming soon!)

 "You didn’t come into this world.
 You came out of it, like a wave from the ocean.
 You are not a stranger here."